 Survey was available both in-person on a wall in the studio and on the Casco Planning Days Miro Board for online participation.
 In the studio, the team set up over 50 photos of design, architecture, and landscaping ideas which may inspire the future development in Casco.
 Participants were asked to place green dots on photos they liked and wanted to see in Casco and red dots on photos they didn't like nor want to see in the town.
 Participants also placed comments explaining why they liked or did not like photos with sticky notes.
-On the Miro Board, participants placed comments and dots virtually.
-The survey was successful in gathering preference feedback, most photos were covered in dots by the end of the week, which was useful for the team to identify what Casco residents would like to see in their town.
+On the Miro Board, participants interacted with it during drop-ins and before/after sessions and workshops.